UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 3. Charging
 -----------

-- Use a multimeter to confirm voltage.
-Keep the batteries always charged.
+- Use a multimeter to confirm the voltage of the batteries.

 ..
 TODO: Image of the voltage of the batteries.